Erich T. Elwin

 Phone: (206) 592-4578

-As a first generation Black American, I embrace my national identity while still maintaining a strong connection to my Afro-Hispanic Caribbean cultural heritage.
-So, I harbor a global worldview that, at its core, is primarily rooted in the critical analysis of not only learning, but the ways in which we learn.
+As a first-generation Black American, I embrace my national identity while still maintaining a strong connection to my Afro-Hispanic Caribbean cultural heritage.
+I harbor a global worldview that, at its core, is primarily rooted in the critical analysis of not only learning, but the ways in which we learn.
 This, I feel, is a vital component in helping us better understand the world in which we live.
-I am ever conscious of the importance of culture within education, grounded in the belief that student awareness of cultural aspects within society do not impede, rather facilitate learning processes though which critical thinking skills are acquired and developed.
+I am ever conscious of the importance of culture within education, grounded in the belief that student awareness of cultural aspects within society do not impede, rather facilitate the learning process

 My primary goal, is empowering you as students.
-Your diverse voices are important because your seat at the table as change agents assists us in toppling institutional hegemony and deconstructing the power structures that reproduce oppression in society.
-Your student voice is so very powerful.
+Your diverse voices are important because your role as change agents assists us in toppling institutional hegemony and deconstructing the power structures that reproduce oppression in society.
+Your student voice is so very powerful!

-On a lighter note, I enjoy writing and performing slam poetry, composing music, singing, playing the guitar, drums, and piano, watching sports, hanging out with my pups, cooking gourmet cuisine, and fishing whenever I get a chance.
+On a lighter note, I enjoy writing and performing slam poetry, composing music, singing, playing the guitar, drums, and piano, watching sports, hanging out with my pups, cooking gourmet cuisine, traveling, and fishing whenever I get a chance.